 - Hold short training sessions throughout the day in various locations, both indoor and outdoors.
 End training session on a positive note (with a success).
 Be patient and consistent.

-- If your dog does not sit on her own after a few tries, avoid pushing her into a sitting position.
+- If your dog does not sit on its own after a few tries, avoid pushing your dog into a sitting position.
 Dogs don't tend to learn well that way.
 Also, avoid yelling or punishment.
 Instead, consider trying more valuable treats, like fresh meat, hot dog pieces, string cheese, liverwurst, etc.

 - If you are still having trouble getting your dog to sit with valuable treats, consider marking the behavior.
-Spend some time watching her.
-Anytime she naturally sits, praise and reward her, saying the word "sit."
-Try this every time you see her sitting.
+Spend some time watching your dog.
+Anytime your dog naturally sits, praise and reward it, saying the word "sit."
+Try this every time you see your dog sitting.
 You'll want to carry treats with you at all times to make this work well.
 In addition, it's fairly easy to capture behaviors with a clicker.

 - Once your dog knows how to sit on cue, work on training the sit command in various locations with varying levels of distractions.
 This is called proofing the behavior.

 - Be sure to include the front door and food bowl as regular training locations.
-This will make her more likely to sit when greeting guests or before feeding.
+This will make your dog more likely to sit when greeting guests or before feeding.

-- Once your dog becomes an expert at sitting, you won't have to give her a treat each time.
+- Once your dog becomes an expert at sitting, you won't have to give your dog a treat each time.
 However, it's a good idea to give treats occasionally in order to reinforce the behavior.
 Of course, rewarding with praise is always a good idea.